AL-best A’s win 3-1 in another victory by Fiers over Rangers

 TRAINER’S ROOM

 Athletics: 3B Matt Chapman didn’t start a night after getting hit by a pitch off the ear flap of his batting helmet, but entered the game as a defense replacement in the eighth inning.
-Manager Bob Melvin said during pregame that Chapman had a headache after Tuesday night’s game, and felt better Wednesday before the headache returned after he hit in the batting cage.
+Melvin said Chapman came him during the game and wanted to play.

 Rangers: 2B Rougned Odor missed his second game in a row with an infection in his right eye that manager Chris Woodward called “pretty significant.” … Shin-Soo Choo was back in the lineup after missing six games with calf and oblique issues.